jonathan-timothy-mason/iBirdcallLibrarian/README.md

 *Date and time*: Date and time of birdcall; cannot be edited.

 *Image*: Image corresponding to species, if entered; downloaded from the internet.
-To change, simply tap the image.
+To change, for whatever reason, simply tap the image.

 *Play*: There are 2 triangular Play buttons, a large green one to the top-right of the screen and a smaller one in the top-left of the navigation bar.
 Press either of these to play the recording of the birdcall.
 The birdcall can also be set to automatically play as the Details screen is shown by enabling the Auto-Play setting.
 See the Settings screen.

-*Delete*: Press to delete the birdcall, which also automatically closes the screen.
+*Delete*: Press this button to delete the birdcall, which also automatically closes the screen.

 ## Settings Screen